-We certainly got lucky this past Saturday.
-Despite the very un-summer like weather we’ve been having, the sun was actually shining.
-And the deliciously grown foods available at that morning’s market were just waiting to hit the grill.
-With the expertise of guest chef Randal Smathers, we set up at Rutland’s newest community garden (The Northwest Garden located on the corner of Park and Baxter streets) and demonstrated to neighbors and passersby to how easy and tasty it is to grill fresh vegetables.
+With the expertise of guest chef Randal Smathers, we set up at Rutland’s newest community garden to demonstrate to neighbors and passersby how easy and tasty it is to grill fresh vegetables.

 Here are a few of Randal’s grilling tips:

 - Oil the grill – not the veggies.
 This prevents burning and an unpleasant oily taste.
 When oiling the grill, do so just lightly and apply with a paper towel.
 It’s also important to make sure the grill is well cleaned beforehand.

 - It’s much easier to grill the veggies first, then chop.
 Smaller pieces are more difficult to control when on the grill, and it’s easy to lose them down the grates.

 - Pay attention to the grill.
 Foods can cook pretty quick, especially veggies, and it doesn’t take long for something to burn.

 Grilled Veggie Salad

 There’s really no recipe for this one.
 Just grill up your favorite mix of vegetables, slice, and toss together with just a little olive oil, salt, and any fresh herbs you have on hand.

 - 2 ears of corn